[ Printer Friendly Version ] [ Report Abuse ]

 “What are you doing in my compartment midget?” he growled.

-Delphia opened her mouth to say something but her eyes fixed on his right forearm.
+Delphia opened her mouth to say something but her eyes fixed on his left forearm.
 There was something there beneath the sleeve.
 She could feel it, almost see it.
 A sudden fear of darkness washed over her, a dark power she had never felt before.

 “What are you staring at?!”
 He shouted, snapping her out of her trance.

-“Um, nothing, sorry...” she gulped, hopping he wouldn't do anything terrible to her.
+“Um, nothing, sorry...” she gulped, hoping he wouldn't do anything terrible to her.
 But his silver eyes didn't show anger, but something else.
 Fear.
 Delphia furrowed her eyebrows but he quickly slammed the door and left.

 The ride to Hogwarts was a long one.
 But she was glad to be alone in the compartment.
 Once the train slowed down, she filed out with everyone else.
 A large giant man came stumbling forward, his hair and beard were long and matted.